MaximeGalloPro/akred_shift/README.md

 # akred_shift

-How to start the système :
+How to start the system :
 ```
 docker compose build
 docker compose exec flutter bash